-- 1. Uttering a threat to inflict serious bodily harm on another person - 2.
-Possessing alcohol or illegal drugs - 3.
-Being under the influence of alcohol - 4.
-Swearing at a teacher or at another person in a position of authority - 5.
-Committing an act of vandalism that causes extensive damage to school property at the student's school or to property located on the premises of the student's school - 6.
-Bullying - 7.
-Other activities suspendable under board policy - 8.
-Non-consensual sharing of intimate images - 9.
-Bomb threat
+1. Uttering a threat to inflict serious bodily harm on another person

+- 2. Possessing alcohol or illegal drugs

+- 3. Being under the influence of alcohol

+- 4. Swearing at a teacher or at another person in a position of authority

+5. Committing an act of vandalism that causes extensive damage to school property at the student's school or to property located on the premises of the student's school

+6. Bullying

+7. Any other activity that is an activity for which a principal may suspend a student under a policy of the Board